The Vermont Statutes Online

 § 4803.
 Adjusters, workers’ compensation adjusters, public adjusters and appraisers, qualifications, and requirements

-(a) For the protection of the people of this State, the Commissioner shall not issue, continue, or permit to exist any license as an adjuster, a workers' compensation adjuster, public adjuster, or appraiser except in compliance with this section, or as to any individual not qualified therefor as follows:
+(a) Qualifications.
+For the protection of the people of this State, the Commissioner shall not issue, continue, or permit to exist any license as an adjuster, a workers’ compensation adjuster, public adjuster, or appraiser except as follows:

 (1) must be at least 18 years of age;